metametadata/clj-fakes/README.md

 * Arrange-Act-Assert style testing

 ## Status
 Core functionality is ready but API is not stable yet.
-Documentation and more features are on the way.
+More features are on the way.

 ## Requirements